 Overbuying can be a bit of an issue for us twenty-somethings.
 The temptation put on us by big named brands to buy something now, or the endless emails about sales or FREE Delivery if you spend over ‘X’ amount, they certainly don’t think about our wardrobes, our bank balances or our time, that’s for sure!

-Madeline Shaw’s video linked below, therefore, felt like the perfect match if you are interested in reducing your spending and make a lifestyle change for simplicity day.
+Madeline Shaw’s video linked below felt like the perfect match, if you are interested in reducing your spending and making a lifestyle change for simplicity day.

 Writer Recommends: Madeline Shaw: My minimalism Journey | Quarantine Edition

 Exercise can be a great way to focus.
-It is one of the simplest things a human is able to do, and sometimes, we take that for granted.
-It is easy to become distracted by technology or other aspects of life, and forget the significant impact getting fresh air can have on our wellbeing.
+It’s one of the simplest things a human is able to do, and sometimes, we take that for granted.
+It’s easy to become distracted by technology or other aspects of life, and forget the significant impact getting fresh air can have on our wellbeing.

-The recommended video below features Wendy Suzuki as she discusses the many benefits in which exercise has on the human brain.
-During her research she noticed that regular exercise was enabling her to focus and maintain her attention for longer, as well as improving her long-term memory.
-This study along with countless others show the unmistakable benefits exercise can have on your mental ability as well as your mood.
+The recommended video below features Wendy Suzuki, as she discusses the many benefits which exercise has on the human brain.
+During her research, she noticed that regular exercise was enabling her to focus and maintain her attention for longer, as well as improving her long-term memory.
+This study, along with countless others, shows the unmistakable benefits exercise can have on your mental ability as well as your mood.
 So, whether you like to go for a stroll around your local park or go for a 5k run, any form of exercise is guaranteed to boost your mood and is the perfect way to practice simplicity.

-We may not have the whole day to dedicate to simplicity, as other commitments tend to have a habit of creeping into every 20 somethings day, so why not be creative with the time you have available.
+We may not have the whole day to dedicate to simplicity, as other commitments tend to have a habit of creeping into every twenty-something’s day, so why not be creative with the time you have available?
 If you love to read but also want to get out in the fresh air and exercise, then why not combine the two!
-Walking while listening to an audiobook/podcast is not only helping you to improve your physical wellbeing but it can also positively impact on your mental wellbeing.
+Walking while listening to an audiobook/podcast is not only helping you to improve your physical wellbeing but it can also positively impact your mental wellbeing.

 Writer Recommends: TED: The brain-changing benefits of exercise | Wendy Suzuki

-This final point leans more towards those of you who have the whole day to dedicate, as the definition of Meditation is the act of giving your attention to only one thing, either as a religious activity or as a way of becoming calm and relaxed: which is why combining activities cannot be explicitly applied to Meditation.
+This final point leans more towards those of you who have the whole day to dedicate, as the definition of Meditation is, the act of giving your attention to only one thing, either as a religious activity or as a way of becoming calm and relaxed.
+This is why combining activities cannot be explicitly applied to Meditation.

-The below video gives those of us, who may be newbies to meditation, an idea of how it can be practiced and some of the benefits associated.
-The video consists of basic information regarding how meditation can be practiced, and as this is very subjective, the goal should ultimately be to reach a level of calm which feels right for you.
+The below video gives those of us, who may be newbies to meditation, an idea of how it can be practised and some of the benefits associated.
+The video consists of basic information regarding how meditation can be practised, and as this is very subjective, the goal should ultimately be to reach a level of calm which feels right for you.